zioproto/ubuntu-cloud-archive-vagrant-vm/Readme.md

 Login into the VM with `vagrant ssh`

-In this example we build packages for Ubuntu Trusty
+In this example we build packages for Ubuntu Xenial

-At the first login prepare your env for trusty
+At the first login prepare your env for xenial
 ```
 sg sbuild
 sbuild-update --keygen
-mk-sbuild trusty
+mk-sbuild xenial
 ```

 ## Download upstream sources